LexiFi/gen_js_api/PPX.md

      module M : sig ... end = [%js]
    ````

-   The signature is processed as it it were found in an .mli file, and
+   The signature is processed as if it were found in an .mli file, and
    the resulting structure is inserted in place of the `[%js]`
    extension.
 See [this page](IMPLGEN.md) for a list
    of declarations supported in such interfaces.